natea/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 ..
 To switch from **Staff View** to **Student View** and back again, click **Staff View** or **Student View**.

-When you view your live course in **Staff View**, you can execute tests to make sure your course works the way you intend.
-For example, the course team can work through all of the problems to verify that the correct answer gets a green check for correct, and that any answer other than the correct one gets a red X for incorrect.
+When you view your live course in **Staff View**, you can execute tests to make sure that your course works the way you intend.
+For example, members of the course team can work through the problems to verify that the correct answer gets a green check for correct, and that any answer other than the correct one gets a red X for incorrect.

 ======================================
 Go to Your Live Course from Studio
 ======================================

-To switch from Studio to your live course, click **View Live** on any of these pages:
+To switch from Studio to your live course, click **View Live** on any of these
+pages:

+* The **My Courses** dashboard page.

 * The **Course Outline** page.

   .. image:: ../Images/course_outline_view_live.png
    :width: 800
    :alt: Image of the course outline with the View Live button circled

+.. image change needed? %%%

 * Any Subsection page.

   .. image:: ../Images/subsection_view_live.png
     :width: 800
     :alt: Image of a subsection with the View Live button circled

+.. image change needed? %%%

 * The Unit page, if the Unit is Public.

   .. image:: ../Images/unit_view_live.png
      :width: 800
      :alt: Image of a unit with the View Live button circled

+.. image change needed? %%%

 When you click **View Live**, the **Courseware** page or the corresponding subsection or unit page opens.

 ====================================
 Go to Studio from Your Live Course
 ====================================

 To switch from your live course to Studio, click **View {page} in Studio** on any of these pages:

 * Any unit (shown in the :ref:`View Your Live Course` section above).